dzackgarza/Notes/Research/Notes/ReadingGeneral/2019-04-08 Random Thoughts.md

-There seems to be some interest from topologists and geometers around the **Novikov conjecture**
+There seems to be some interest from topologists and geometers around the **Novikov conjecture**.

 Surface bundles and monodromy representations sound interesting.